Out Reach Services

 Individual Cattle Rearing Unit scheme for Visually Impaired Rural Families (ICRU):

 Uneducated visually impaired adults in the rural areas are considered as a liability to their families as they are unable to find jobs to earn and contribute to their families.
 As a result, they have to face disrespect, isolation and loss of self esteem.
 In order to address this issue, Nethrodaya formulated and has been implementing an unique scheme for providing a hybrid milk cow with a female calf to the visually impaired persons in the rural areas, completely free of cost which will provide a steady and decent income to the family.
 Many unemployed and illiterate visually impaired persons from interior villages have benefitted from this value addition scheme which has enabled them to gain respect, acceptance and social recognition.
+For the past 18 years, we were able to reach out to 140 poor visually impaired families.

 45 year old Moorthy from Kandamanallur village, near Ginjee, a born blind was living life of despair and isolation as he was not able to earn and contribute to the family as he was not educated.
 He lost his parents at very early and is living with his brother.
 Nethrodaya team met Moorthy at his village and provided him with hybrid cow and female calf.
 With the income generated from the cow unit, Moorthy is now able to support himself is also supporting his brother and has become a respected man in the village.
 Nethrodaya has been supporting many such visually impaired persons like Mr. Moorthy to live a dignified life.